unixcharles/refinerycms-copywriting/readme.md

       :page_id => 1                   # using integer instead of page object
       :phrase_type => "wysiwyg"       # default is "text".
 Sets the type of field this is when editing. "string" gives you a single line text field. "text" gives you a multiline textarea. "wysiwyg" gives you the default Refinery visual editor.
     }

+    copywriting_options(options) { ... use copywriting helper with default options hash ... }